oVirt/ovirt-site/source/feature/novnc-console.html.md

 `engine-config -s WebSocketProxy=`<host>`:`<port>

+*   Note: the port on the proxy machine must be opened on firewall.

 Generate certificate and key, substitute <fqdn> with the DNS name of the host.
 Substitute <country>, <organization> to suite your environment.

       /usr/share/ovirt-engine/bin/pki-enroll-pkcs12.sh --name=websocket-proxy-standalone --password=mypass --subject="/C=`<country>`/O=`<organization>`/CN=`<fqdn>`"